Configuration Object

 is sent along with revision entities anymore and they are marked as “anonymized” in the UI.
 The time is a “milliseconds” string, meaning that you can type things like ‘30 days’ or ‘5 minutes’.

-The realtimeUpdates
+The properties within realtimeUpdates

-.
+Documents displayed on a table dashboard will automatically update when they have been modified by another user, and a refresh button will be displayed when there are new results available.
 You can lower the polling interval for more regular updates, but this will increase the load on your server and databases due to more frequent requests from clients.
-If you change the values you will need to wait for clients to refresh the page and load the latest server config.

 documentLists: {